Houdini 21.0 Character KineFX

 Animation scene container

 The animation scene container is the top-level container that contains one or more characters that can interact with each other.
 The starting point of the scene is usually the characters that are piped into the scene.
-Other elements are then added to the scene as animation is performed in the animate state.
+Other elements are then added as animation is performed in the animate state.
 These elements include animation, constraints, and a scene.graph.

 Note